 Useful for: copying table data from a web page and pasting without all the links / formatting.

-Another useful way to use paste special; copy cells that have a formula in them, then paste special > values over the same cells.
+Another useful way to use paste special in Excel; copy cells that have a formula in them, then paste special > values over the same cells.
 Now they have the same values as the formula worked out, but none of the issues with formulas (slow to reload, can’t easily filter).

 Useful for: replacing a temporary formula with the results to improve load times / allow filtering.

-What if you want to keep your formatting, but you want to remove hyperlinks?
+What if you want to keep your formatting, but you want to remove hyperlinks in Excel?
 This is a weird trick and I’m still not sure why it works, but it does.
 Type the number 1 in a cell, copy that cell, then paste special > multiply over the selection.
 All the hyperlinks are now gone.

 Useful for: copying table data from a web page and keeping formatting but removing links.